Skip to content

 • Return type: bool

-• Parameters: name (str) – the variable’s name from which the id is returned.
+• Parameters: name (str) – the name of the variable

 • Return type: int

-• Raises: pyagrum.NotFound – If no such name exists in the graph.
+• Raises: pyagrum.NotFound – if no variable with this name exists in the model

 List of ids for a list of names of variables in the model